A

 Désastre

-This is a Guernsey and Alderney court process for enforcing judgements of the Royal Court against property other than real estate of a person or arresting the such property prior to obtaining a monetary judgement.
+This is a Guernsey and Alderney court process for enforcing judgements of the Royal Court against property other than the real estate of a person or arresting such property prior to obtaining a monetary judgement.
 Please note that this process can be undertaken in relation to either an individual or non-individual debtor.
-Désastre does not extinguish creditors claims against the debtor to the extent that those claims remain unpaid.
+Désastre does not extinguish creditors' claims against the debtor to the extent that those claims remain unpaid.

 Direct debit